Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 Easy integration of custom libraries

-Small footprint Only ca. 372 Kb
+Small footprint, Only 372 Kb

 for minimal setup